Time to read: 10 min

 In an increasingly volatile and unpredictable world, the supply chain is constantly at risk of disruption.
 You cannot control the weather, predict political events, or foresee the effects of an unprecedented pandemic — but you can control how your supply chain prepares for and responds to these threats.

-It’s your responsibility to decrease that risk as much as possible so your supply chain remains stable during uncertain times.
-The steps you need to take to improve the resiliency and flexibility of your supply chain will depend on what the biggest potential disruptions are.
-For instance, if you source raw materials from a politically volatile area, you could look into sourcing that material from another geographic area that is more stable.
+It’s your responsibility to mitigate risk as much as possible so your supply chain remains stable during uncertain times.
+For example, if you source raw materials from a politically volatile area, look into sourcing that material from another geographic area that is more stable.
 Should anything change, you can pivot quickly and minimize the impact of that disruption.
 Simply put, thinking about the disruption and your planned response in advance will help you thrive amid these shifts and uncertainties.

 8. Increased Visibility

-Thanks to the digitization of the supply chain, increasing visibility is now a highly achievable goal for many organizations.
+Thanks to the digitization of the supply chain, increasing visibility is a highly achievable goal for many organizations.
 With the right technological solutions, you and your team can access information on every link in your chain at a moment’s notice.
+One of the most common tools to utilize for supply chain visibility is supply chain management technology, which includes IoT, 5G and Starlink networks, AI, machine learning, robotics, and PLM (Product Lifecycle Management) software.

-With more visibility in your supply chain, you can prevent minor issues, such as order errors or delivery delays, and respond to any problems that do arise more quickly.
+With more visibility in your supply chain, you can prevent minor issues, such as order errors or delivery delays, and respond to problems more quickly.
 Being able to access that kind of information quickly and easily is imperative to boost the efficiency, reliability, and resiliency of your entire supply chain and organization.

 9. Circular Supply Chain